Defect-induced electronic smectic state at the surface of nematic materials

-To model a crystal with an exposed surface, we consider an isotropic elastic half-space ($z\geq0$) characterized by the Young's modulus $E$ and Poisson ratio $\nu$.
-Each type of surface defect is associated with a different type of local force that acts on the underlying semi-infinite crystal.
-These local dipolar forces, which must add up to zero in an elastic medium in equilibrium, can then be used to calculate $\varepsilon_{\bm{r}}^{B_{1g}}$ via standard methods (see for instance \citep{MarchenkoParshin,PhysRevB.53.11120,PhysRevB.49.13848,doi:https://doi.org/10.1002/352760667X.ch9,BACON198051,CLOUET201849,Teodosiu1982}).
-Here, we consider idealized infinite step defects parallel to the $y-$axis, as shown in the inset of Fig. \ref{fig_smec} (we consider the opposite limit of point defects in the Supplementary material (SM)).
-A single step at $x=x'$ is parametrized by the force density $f_{\mu}=h_{\mu}[\partial_{x}\delta(x-x')]\delta(z)$, where $\delta(z)$ is the Dirac delta function, the force $h_{\mu}$ characterizes the strength of the defect (see inset of Fig. \ref{fig_smec}), and $\mu=x,z$.
+A crystal with an exposed surface can be modeled by an isotropic elastic half-space ($z\geq0$) with Young's modulus $E$ and Poisson ratio $\nu$.
+Each type of surface defect generates a characteristic dipolar local force, which in turn can be used to calculate $\varepsilon_{\bm{r}}^{B_{1g}}$ via standard methods \citep{MarchenkoParshin,PhysRevB.53.11120,PhysRevB.49.13848,doi:https://doi.org/10.1002/352760667X.ch9,BACON198051,CLOUET201849,Teodosiu1982}.
+Here, we consider idealized infinite step defects parallel to the $y-$axis, as shown in Fig. \ref{fig_smec} (we consider point defects in the Supplementary material (SM)).
+A single step at $x=x'$ is parametrized by the force density $f_{\mu}=h_{\mu}[\partial_{x}\delta(x-x')]\delta(z)$, where $\delta(z)$ is the Dirac delta function, the force $h_{\mu}$ characterizes the strength of the defect, and $\mu=x,z$.
 For simplicity, we consider steps that create forces along the $z-$axis only, i.e. $h_{x}=0$ and $h_{z}\neq0$.
 The lattice displacement created by a single step is given by $u_{\mu}=h_{\nu}\partial_{x}G_{\mu\nu}(x-x',z)$, where $G_{\mu\nu}$ is the Green's function for an infinite line-force along the $y-$axis in half-space \citep{LIFSHITZ198687}.
-Using the result $G_{xz}=\frac{(1-\nu^{2})}{\pi E}[(1-\frac{\nu}{1-\nu})\sin^{-1}\frac{x}{r}+(1+\frac{\nu}{1-\nu})\frac{xz}{r^{2}}]$, with $r=\sqrt{x^{2}+z^{2}}$, it is straightforward to compute the $B_{1g}$ strain $\varepsilon_{\bm{r}-\bm{r}'}^{B_{1g}}$ generated by a single defect
+The $B_{1g}$ strain $\varepsilon_{\bm{r}-\bm{r}'}^{B_{1g}}$ generated by a single defect is \citep{LIFSHITZ198687}